MidHunterX/Intention/README.md

 # Lists all available procedures exposed by other Operating Systems
 intention list

+# Immediately move to the appropriate OS and set up workspace
+intention run "function_name"

-# Set your intention for using another OS in near future
+# Set or unset your intention for later use
 intention set "function_name"

-# Unset your intention
 intention unset "function_name"

-# Immediately move to the appropriate OS and set up workspace and settings
-intention run "function_name"
 ```

 ### Windows (Procedure Server)